 Grilled potato salad with a black garlic vinaigrette...a flavorful, lightened-up potato salad to serve alongside grilled meat or fish!
 Serve this warm or chilled. #grilled #potatosalad #blackgarlic #healthypotatosalad #vegan

-Step 5: Once they are nice and charred, place in large bowl and toss with a little more Black Garlic Dressing.
+Step 5: Once they are nice and charred, place them in a large bowl and toss with a little more Black Garlic Dressing.

 Grilled potato salad with a black garlic vinaigrette...a flavorful, lightened-up potato salad to serve alongside grilled meat or fish!
 Serve this warm or chilled. #grilled #potatosalad #blackgarlic #healthypotatosalad #vegan